al-mister-dog/big-o/README.md

 Here are some examples of common time complexities and the algorithms that have those time complexities:

 ### O(1) - Constant Time
-An algorithm with O(1) time complexity has a constant execution time, regardless of the size of the input.
-Here’s an example:
+An algorithm with O(1) time complexity has a constant execution time, regardless of the size of the input:
 ```javascript
 //javascript
 function getFirstElement(arr) {